U.S. Manufacturing, Statistics, and Outlook

 The switch to a service sector economy happened to other developed countries for the same reasons.
 But the United States manufacturing industry has lost global market share.
 Less developed countries, such as China, have increased their manufacturing capabilities.

 Another contributor is the high U.S. standard of living compared to other countries.
 That makes labor costs much greater than in other nations.
 U.S. manufacturers cannot compete with low-cost products made by lower-paid workers in China, Asia, and Mexico.
 For example, a unionized auto worker in Detroit makes $58 an hour, including wages and benefits.
-That compares to $8 an hour for a Mexican auto worker.
-(Source: "How a Trump Tariff Could Sideswipe U.S. Auto Industry," Chicago Tribune, January 24, 2017.)
+That compares to $8 an hour for a Mexican autoworker.

 The third reason is rising wages in emerging markets.
 As standards of living improve throughout the world, local workers demand higher incomes.
-Some call centers are leaving India for Nebraska because wages have become comparable, and service is better.
-For more, see Call Center Outsourcing.
+Some call centers are leaving India for Nebraska because wages have become comparable and service is better.
+Call center outsourcing used to be the norm.
+But companies are beginning to source again from home.
+The costs for call centers in some parts of the United States have become competitive.

 According to a survey from AlixPartners, 37 percent of manufacturers would prefer to locate in the United States.
 That's equal to those that would prefer Mexico.
-That's because its's easier to reach the huge North American market.
+That's because it's easier to reach the huge North American market.
 That's better than in 2011 when only 19 percent would choose the United States.
-(Source: "U.S. to Match China in Manufacturing Attractiveness," Thomas.net, May 9, 2013.)

 Unfortunately, growth won't translate into an increase in U.S. manufacturing jobs.
 That's because of productivity improvements.
 These include the increased use of computers, robotics, and other efficient processes.
 The new jobs that are created require sophisticated computer-related skills to manage the robots.